What is Mpox?

 - Wear a mask if coming into prolonged (3+ hours) face to face contact with someone

-- Disinfect surfaces touched by someone with uncovered Monkeypox lesions.
+- Disinfect surfaces touched by someone with uncovered mpox lesions.

-- Do not handle towels, bedding, or clothing used by someone with Monkeypox.
+- Do not handle towels, bedding, or clothing used by someone with mpox.

-- Do not share eating utensils or food with someone diagnosed with Monkeypox.
+- Do not share eating utensils or food with someone diagnosed with mpox.

 Sexual Health Based Prevention and Harm Reduction